aakash-patil7140/Attrition-Prediction/README.md

-# 💼 Attrition Predictor 9000™
+# 💼 Attrition Predictor

 > *“Because your employees might quit before you predict it.”*

-Welcome to **Attrition Predictor 9000™** — a machine learning-powered HR assistant that can smell resignation letters before they’re even typed. 🚪➡️📤
+Welcome to **Attrition Predictor** — a machine learning-powered HR assistant that can smell resignation letters before they’re even typed. 🚪➡️📤

 ## 🚀 What’s Inside?